 The PSAT and PreACt are a great way of seeing where your strengths are.
 I would suggest if they both come out with similar results, take another sample test.
 If one is exceptionally higher than the other then choose it.
 The PSAT and PerACT are only held once a year.
 The one that you sit in Junior year can go towards Scholarship merit.

 More Tests = Greater chance to do well

-As I say the ACT is quite time restricted, it focusses on the ability to locate information quickly, has a complete science section and more in depth math.
+As I say the ACT is quite time restricted, it focuses on the ability to locate information quickly, has a complete science section, and more in-depth math.

 The SAT has more intricate question language and the need for explanation within questions.